vishalniit/stockdata/README.md

 # stockdata
-Fetch Stock Data from Third Party Services &amp; Cache it
+Fetch Stock Data from Third Party Services.
+More Information available about this at Seeking Alpha Article.